SagarB-97/Download-Spam-Protection-Blog/_posts/2018-05-15-listening-vs-telling.markdown

 title:  "Listening vs Telling"
 date:   2018-05-15 18:00:12 +0530
 categories: blogpost
-excerpt: Decision on whether our state machine should 'listen' for downloads or if we should explicitly 'tell' out state machine about download events
+excerpt: Decision on whether our state machine should 'listen' for downloads or if we should explicitly 'tell' our state machine about download events
 ---

 Today, me and Nihanth had a discussion on which is the best model to proceed with.
 The `push` vs the `pull` model.